Kgomotso196/Testing-To-Do-List/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 To-Do-List <a name="about-project"></a>
+# 📖 Testing-To-Do-List <a name="about-project"></a>

-**To-Do-List** is a tool used by developers to keep track of work that needs to be done, track progress, and prioritize tasks,Unit testing done using jest library.
+**Testing-To-Do-List** is a tool used by developers to keep track of work that needs to be done, track progress, and prioritize tasks,Unit testing done using jest library.

 ## 🛠 Built With <a name="built-with"></a>